VisionLabs/FaceEngineExamples/example3/README.md

 # Example 3
 ## What it does
-This example demonstrates how to use the FreeImage library to processing images of different formats by example the MTCNN detector and to estimate a face attributes, quality and eye on an image.
+This example demonstrates how to use the FreeImage library to processing images of different formats by example the MTCNN detector and to estimate a face attributes, quality, eye and head pose on an image.

 NOTE: In this example, the required dependencies for FreeImage are automatically installed.